MartinBernstorff/iterpy/README.md

 Other Python projects have had similar ideas:
 * [PyFunctional](https://github.com/EntilZha/PyFunctional) has existed for 7+ years with a comprehensive feature set.
 It is performant, with built-in lineage and caching.
 Unfortunately, this makes typing [non-trivial, with a 4+ year ongoing effort to add types](https://github.com/EntilZha/PyFunctional/issues/118).
 * [flupy](https://github.com/olirice/flupy) is highly similar, well typed, and mature.
 I had some issues with `.flatten()` not being type-hinted correctly, but at the current level of maturity, `flupy` is likely a better library.
+* Your library here?
+Feel free to make an issue if you have a good alternative!

 ## Contributing
 ### Conventions